stevenhiek/World-Bank-Financial-Analytics/README.md

 * Since the Europe and Central Asia region have the best portfolio performance in disbursement (94%), repayment (10%), and cancellation (5%) ratios, **IDA can learn best practices or operational models from the Europe and Central Asia region to help inform improvements in underperforming regions and countries.**

 ## Assumptions and Caveats
+Throughout the analysis, multiple assumptions were made to manage the challenges with the data.
+These assumptions and caveats are noted below:

 * Combined regions in Africa and Middle East to one large region due to inconsistencies in region classification.
 * Values in the country variable that denoted a region were converted to unknown.
 * Data rows that contained nulls for agreement signing date, board approval date, and last effective date were considered corrupted entries.